tom-seddon/beeblink/docs/server.md

   the PC
 * PC files don't have load and execution addresses - both are effectively always &FFFFFFFF (see the `Won't` error)
-* a file's extension is `.txt`, it will be treated as a text file (see below)
 * valid file name chars are at the discretion of the server's filing system
 * file name matching is case-insensitive (as you'll probably have caps lock on...), which may cause issues with case-sensitive server filing systems
 * `*OPT 4` and `*TITLE` are not supported

-## Text files

-The standard BBC Micro newline is a single CR, making it incompatible with Windows- or Unix-style text files.
-If a file is treated as text, the server can perform newline translation when the file is opened for random access.
-This is a hack to make it easy to use PC-style text files with `*EXEC`, e.g., after downloading from the web.

-When opened for random access, double-/single-byte newlines will be converted to ASCII 13, and an ASCII 13 will be added to the end if necessary.
-This affects data read from `OSBGET`/`OSGBPB`, and the value of `EXT#`.

-`OSFILE` access is unaffected, and SHA1 hashes printed by `*LOCATE` ignore the file's text status.

-Correct results in general are far from guaranteed.

-This mechanism may improve over time...